tadyPi/tadyPi/README.md

 - 👋 Hi, i am a Node.js developer, Google UX designer and graduate of University Academy 92(UA92) Cloud and Cybersecurity Bootcamp were i passed the CompTia cloud essentials+ exam.
 - I have also completed the Google UX Design Professional Certificate.
 - 👀 I’m interested in Google UX design, Web Development.
 I also have knowledge of Cloud services and Cybersecurity.
--  🌱 I use Figma for design and VS code for development.
+-  🌱 i am a huge fan of Figma which i use for for design and VS code for development.
 -     I’m currently learning Azure, AWS and general web development.
 HTML CSS and JavaScript.
 Node.js, React, Next.js.
 - 💞️ I’m looking to collaborate on any projects and building on my skills.
 - 📫 Leveraging the power of Amazon web services(AWS) and Microsoft Azure to secure my clients infrastructure.